ppy/osu-wiki/wiki/Tournaments/LMS/Shift_1/en.md

 ### Mappool instructions

 1. Each stage will receive its own mappool.
-2. Each map-pool consists of 7 brackets: NoMod, [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers), [DoubleTime](/wiki/Game_Modifiers), FreeMod, Extra, and TieBreaker.
+2. Each map-pool consists of 7 brackets: NoMod, [Hidden](/wiki/Game_Modifiers#hidden), [HardRock](/wiki/Game_Modifiers#hard-rock), [DoubleTime](/wiki/Game_Modifiers#double-time), FreeMod, Extra, and Tiebreaker.
 3. Each mappool consists of 18 maps in total.
 4. Each map-pool has one tiebreaker.
    - Each map-pool has one tiebreaker.
    - In the freak event of a tie on the tiebreaker, the tiebreaker will be replayed under FreeMod conditions.
 5. The NoMod bracket will be played with no mods activated.
-6. The Hidden, HardRock, and Double Time bracket will be played with the respective mods activated.
+6. The Hidden, HardRock, and DoubleTime bracket will be played with the respective mods activated.
 7. The Free Mod bracket will have Free Mod activated.
 The players can pick Hidden, HardRock or both.
 Players are required to play with a mod.
-8. The size of every Mod bracket will be 3 across all stages of the Tournament.
+8. The size of every Mod bracket will be 3 across all stages of the tournament.
 9. The mappool will be released after the last match of the previous stage has been played.

-### Scheduling Instructions
+### Scheduling instructions

 1. Each stage will be held on **a single weekend**.
 2. Matches in Group Stage may overlap.